math-a3k/tradero/docs/settings.rst

 Default: ``180000``

-Minimun Last 24h Volume of Quote Asset of a Symbol.
+Minimum Last 24h Volume of Quote Asset of a Symbol.
 Symbols below this threshold will not be tracked and listed to the User.

 .. setting:: MODEL_SCORE_THRESHOLD